Robert Rogers (British Army officer): Arrest for treason

-Gage hired spies to intercept Rogers' mail and suborned his subordinates.
+Gage hired spies to intercept Rogers's mail and suborned his subordinates.
 Unfortunately, Rogers offended his private secretary, Nathaniel Potter, who subsequently gave Gage the excuse that he needed.
 Potter swore in an affidavit that Rogers had said that he would offer his province to the French if the British authorities failed to approve his method of governance.

 Potter's claims were questionable.
 The French were not in any position to receive Rogers, particularly with a British governor sitting in Montreal.
 Nevertheless, on the strength of Potter's affidavit, Rogers was arrested in 1767, charged with treason, and taken to Montreal in chains for trial.
 However, the trial was postponed until 1768.
 Elizabeth, carrying their only child, went home to Portsmouth.
 There she gave birth to a son; he was named Arthur.
 After reaching adulthood, Arthur decided to become a lawyer based in his home town of Portsmouth.
 He also chose to start a family, the descendants of whom are still living today.